 Once you have all of this tracking data stored in a database the next step is deciding how to use it in the most effective way possible.

 My typical approach is to integrate it throughout the order management system in reports, order lookups and anywhere the current whereabouts of an order would be useful to staff.
 Again, this is only possible when I’m the one directly responsible for the order management system in question so with third-party software you’ll have to get more creative with systems and software running adjacent to your main package.

-For one of my clients I went a step further and built a customer portal completely from scratch.
-This lets my client’s customers log in to a basic web application and monitor order statuses on their own through a search interface.
-The aim is to cut down on the amount of phone calls and emails from customers asking where their orders are in the production and shipping process.
+For one of my clients, I went a step further and built a customer portal completely from scratch.
+This lets the client’s customers log in to a basic web application and monitor order statuses on their own through a search interface.
+The aim is to cut down on the number of phone calls and emails from customers asking where their orders are in the production and shipping process.

 You can do the same thing for your customers as well.
-The heaving lifting to get to that point is the order and tracking number integration and monitoring the delivery statuses on a regular basis until orders are finally delivered.
+The heavy lifting to get to that point is the order and tracking number integration.
+You can monitor the delivery statuses on a regular basis, until orders are finally delivered, fairly easily.

 Build Your Own Order Tracking System for Your Manufacturing Business

 Do you need help building your own order tracking system for your manufacturing or production business?
 Link Software has a lot of experience building these kinds of applications from scratch.
 We can create a custom client portal, an order tracking system, or even a fully-fledged ERP system for your company.
 Contact us today to learn more about what we can do for you.